laenion/transactional-update/dbus/READMD.md

 > busctl call org.opensuse.tukit /org/opensuse/tukit org.opensuse.tukit open "s" "default"

 ### call
-Executes the given command from within the transaction's chroot environment, resuming the transaction with the given ID; returns the exit status and the result of the given command.
+Executes the given command from within the transaction's **chroot environment**, resuming the transaction with the given ID; returns the exit status and the result of the given command.
 But it will not delete the snapshot in case of errors.